vita-epfl/TIC-TAC/README.md

     ├── univariate.py
     └── utils.py
 ```

-Running `python main.py` in the `code` folder executes the code, with configurations specified in `configuration.yml`

 ## Code Execution <a name="execution"></a>
 We first need to activate the environment.
 This requires us to start the container: `docker-compose run --rm covariance`, which loads our image containing all the pre-installed packages.
 Alternatively, we can activate the virtual environment which contains packages installed via `pip`.